jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

    f.
 Using the commandline, append an additional 25 mb to `/datapool/datadump.txt`
    g.
 Execute an `ls -l` on zpool datapool and backup to compare the two files

-10. On the same Ubuntu 18.04 system, create a systemd mount.unit file for both ZFS partitions created in the previous exercise.
+10. Create a systemd .mount unit files for the Btrfs partitions created in question number 8

     a.
-List both contents here
+List the content of the .mount files in a screenshot(s)
     b.
-Reboot the system and make sure it works
+Reboot the system and take a screenshot of the df -H to make the .mount files work

 11. You will need two systems with bridged networking and ssh enabled, create a 25 megabyte file named databasedump.txt on the zpool datapool: